Banished/banishedproductions.org/_posts/shows/artillery/0001-01-01-artillery-tool-library.md

 Tools may only be returned during open hours.
 Tools that are not returned by the one-week deadline incur a daily fee of $1 per tool.
 If a tool isn’t returned, is severely delinquent, or damaged upon return, the Member who borrowed it will be responsible for the full replacement cost.

-We accept tool donations!
+We accept tool donations, and donors get a tax-deduction.
 Bring them by during open hours.

 # How To Join